dilmaheu/dilmahtea.me/docs/tutorials/how-to-work-with-remote-images.md

 />
 ```

-But if you just need to import the remote image, and don't need advanced optimizations, you can use the `importRemoteImage` API provided by `astro-imagetools`.
-The `importRemoteImage` API is configured to be availble globally in the `astro-imagetools.config.mjs` file.
+But if you just need to import the remote image, and don't need any advanced optimizations, you can use the `importRemoteImage` API provided by `astro-imagetools`.
+The `importRemoteImage` API is configured to be available globally in the `astro-imagetools.config.mjs` file.
 So, you don't need to import it.

 ```astro
 ---